Templating

 You can include zip and unzip functions within a Liquid templating script to zip and unzip large files before sending and receiving.

-When a file is unzipped and it is a binary file, it is converted to Base64, otherwise it is not encoded and the plain text, XML or JSON is passed on etc.
+When a file is unzipped and it is a binary file, it is converted to Base64, otherwise it is not encoded and the plain text, XML or JSON is passed on.

-Examples of how the zip and unzip functions are used within a Liquid template are shown below:
+Examples of how the zip and unzip functions are used within a Liquid template:

 You can set a limit on the size of the file to be zipped as shown in the example below, where only files larger than 5 Mbytes are zipped.